top of page

 • Emergency Reserves.
 Aim for three to six months of operating expenses parked in a high-yield account—your “combat reserve” for unanticipated downturns.

 • Profit-First Strategy.
-Allocate a percentage of revenue to profit (not just reinvestment) right off the top to build sustainable runway, rather than hoping leftover cash will suffice.
+Allocate a percentage of revenue to profit (not just reinvestment) right off the top.
+This builds a sustainable runway, rather than hoping leftover cash will suffice.

 Military retirement and business exit strategies share the name but diverge in execution.
 Veterans often grapple with: